Frank-Devon/3d-Software-Renderer/README.md

 - All rasterizing done with draw pixel function of SDL, no more draw line and draw triangle function calls.
 - Per pixel lighting
 - General refactoring
-- Support more geometric primitives.
-Also add more informative to vertices, like normal's.
+- More geometric primitives.
+Add more information to vertices, like normal's.
 - Clip on Left, Right, Top, Bottom, and Far planes.
 Currently only clipping near plane.
 - Improve rotations, add shear transform to objects. add banking to camera
-- Add multithreading
+- Multi-threading

 **Build**
 - builds on linux with g++ *.cpp -g -lSDL2 -lSDL2_image -lSDL2_ttf